 Heart disease is responsible for one in three deaths in women, more than the number of all cancer deaths combined.
 The good news is, heart disease is highly preventable.
-A key part of prevention is becoming better informed about risk factors and making necessary lifestyle changes.
 “Heart health is really foundational to good health,” says Dr. David Jones, a board-certified cardiologist with Palouse Heart Center at Pullman Regional Hospital.
 “The lifestyle choices and habits that lead to being healthy—those things will also often lead to better heart health.”

 Heart Disease and Risk Factors